ZYF-PhD/Mobicom24_Hydra_OpenSource/Code/Programming/FindCode/Readme.md

 ## Introduction

-FindCode is a MATLAB documentation,use the -1 and +1 order harmonic target compensation phases saved in advance in the CreateOrder document and the state transition sequence list and amplitude phase table saved in advance in the CreateTable document to determine the state transition sequence of each meta-atom of the RIS.
+FindCode is a MATLAB documentation, that uses the -1 and +1 order harmonic target compensation phases saved in advance in the CreateOrder document and the state transition sequence list and amplitude phase table saved in advance in the CreateTable document to determine the state transition sequence of each meta-atom of the RIS.

 This project aims to determine the state transition sequence and corresponding amplitude and phase of each unit of RIS using the data previously saved offline, and saving the results in text form for subsequent verification.